705: Escape 2000

 A nostalgic reference to when candidates such as President Lyndon B. Johnson, running for re-election in 1964, used to “stump” for votes by using vans with PA broadcasting speakers to “get the word out” before an election.

 And we have a bingo.
 Hold your cards please.

 Bingo is a game played with a small card on which are printed numbers in a grid arrangement; an announcer calls off numbers, and if a player has that number on his card, he covers it with a small marker.
 When he has covered a whole row vertically, horizontally, or diagonally, he calls out “Bingo!”
 The game has traditionally been the domain of little old ladies, who routinely play several cards at a time.

-Brunch today, Jell-O, tater tots, pigs in a blanket.
+Lunch today, tater tots, Jell-O, pigs in a blanket.

 Probably a reference to the daily PA announcements at public schools about the hot lunch program and its daily menu.
 Jell-O is a sweetened gelatin dessert made by Kraft Foods.
 Tater tots are a side dish of grated potatoes mixed with flour that are formed into small cylindrical shapes and either deep fried or baked.
 The trademark is owned by Ore-Ida, but many grocery chains and fast-food restaurants offer their own versions.
 Pigs in a blanket is an appetizer consisting of small hot dogs or Vienna sausages wrapped in biscuit or bread dough and baked.
 They are commonly dipped in mustard or some other sauce.
 There’s also a breakfast version: breakfast links wrapped in pancakes and dipped in maple syrup.

 We gratefully acknowledge the Reynolds Wrap corporation for donating the costumes.